Introduction to MySQL UPDATE Trigger

 Output:

-InitialSales table: the qty value in this table is updated to ‘1000’ for prodId = 1 from value ‘600’.
+InitialSales table: The update statement modifies the value of the “qty” column in this table from ‘600’ to ‘1000’ for prodId = 1.

-In general, we can say, the BEFORE UPDATE trigger is used to make an update before it is committed to the database and AFTER UPDATE trigger updates after the database commit.
+In general, we can say that the BEFORE UPDATE trigger performs an update before committing it to the database.
+In contrast, the AFTER UPDATE trigger performs the update after the database commit.

 Conclusion

 In this section, we discussed the UPDATE triggers.
 A trigger can either be a BEFORE trigger or an AFTER trigger.
-In the CREATE trigger statement, we define the trigger_event as UPDATE for UPDATE trigger, trigger_time as BEFORE or AFTER as per requirement, trigger name, trigger body, and the table on which trigger is to be performed.
-And for the UPDATE trigger, once the highlighted column faces any updates, the trigger is automatically called and the update table is updated.
+In the CREATE trigger statement, we define the trigger_event as UPDATE for UPDATE trigger, trigger_time as BEFORE or AFTER as per requirement, trigger name, trigger body, and the table on which trigger will be performed.
+Once any updates are made to the highlighted column, the UPDATE trigger is automatically invoked, resulting in the update table being updated.

 Recommended Articles